 Or are you a 'fair-weather friend' who will be ready to meet once the client is ready to spend money again?

 Our research breaks down 'the client journey' into four phases, in each of which clients were asked about their CX.
-The phases are: on boarding and scoping, main work, outcome / deliverable and ongoing relationship.
+The 4 Os of the CX Cycle are: onboarding and scoping, operational and main work, outcome / deliverable and ongoing relationship.
 The area for greatest improvement is the 'Ongoing relationship' phase of the client journey

 It is perhaps unsurprising to learn that the highest-rated part of the journey for clients is during the Outcome/ deliverable phase.

 This chart shows that all three professions fall away in 'Ongoing relationship'.
 This is particularly true for built environment & consulting engineering with 6.3 (out of 10).
 And it's from a considerably lower starting point, namely 7.2 in the first three phases, compared to 8.2 to 8.6 in the other two professions.